AmirExir/AmirExir/README.md

 **Power Systems Engineer | AI & Optimization Enthusiast | P.E. | MSAI @ UT Austin**

 Welcome to my GitHub!
-I'm a licensed Professional Engineer with over 5 years of experience in power system planning, operations, and resource integration at ERCOT and LCRA.
+I'm a licensed Professional Engineer with about 6 years of experience in power system planning, operations, and resource integration at ERCOT and LCRA.
 I'm passionate about bridging traditional energy systems with AI, machine learning, and automation.

 Currently pursuing a Master’s in Artificial Intelligence at the University of Texas at Austin, I'm working on projects that combine Python, grid modeling, optimization, and cloud infrastructure (AWS Certified in progress).